 Making A Difference in Our County

 Family and Consumer Sciences

-Although Dodge County Extension does not have a Family and Consumer Sciences agent based in its office, we still strive to assist local residents with their questions.
-Common questions asked are in regard to food safety, food preservation, dealing with mold and mildew, healthy meal planning, family budgeting and SNAP-Ed materials.
-These topics and more are answered through a wide variety of free UGA Extension publications available at the county office or through phone conferences with Family and Consumer Sciences Extension agents in surrounding counties.
-Often, neighboring agents are conducting programming that our county residents are welcome to attend, and we can provide information on registration.
+Although Dodge County does not have a Family and Consumer Sciences (FACS) agent based in the county Extension office, we strive to assist local residents with their questions.
+Common questions cover food safety, food preservation, mitigating mold and mildew, healthy meal planning, nutrition, family budgeting, and much more.
+These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and phone conferences with FACS agents from surrounding counties.
+Neighboring FACS agents often conduct programming that our county residents are welcome to attend.